 Music Therapy Practicum

-We host music therapy students to complete course-required practicum placements through university-affiliated contracts upon request.
+Nebraska Medicine also hosts music therapy practicum students through university-affiliated contracts upon request.

-The Music Therapy Practicum is designed to provide students with opportunities to:
+- The Music Therapy Practicum provides opportunities to:

-• Engage in interdisciplinary collaboration (e.g., OT, PT, SLP, Child Life, Nursing).
+- Collaborate with interdisciplinary teams (e.g., OT, PT, SLP, Child Life, Nursing).

-• Build professional skills and competencies necessary to prepare for a music therapy internship.
+- Build professional skills in preparation for a music therapy internship.

 Please email the Child Life and Family Development team at childlifeandfamilydevelopment@nebraskamed.com with additional questions.